peeracle/libpeeracle/README.md

 $ git submodule update third_party/webrtc
 ```

-## Windows, Git and Symbolic Links
+### Windows, Git and Symbolic Links

 This repository is using a lot of symbolic links, which are, for now, required
 to build correctly with WebRTC.
-If your Git client doesn't support symbolic
+If you are running Windows and if your Git client doesn't support symbolic
 links (Msysgit doesn't), you will have to use [this wonderful script](http://stackoverflow.com/a/16754068) inside
 a GNU Shell, such as Git Bash, MSys or Cygwin.

-### Install the symlink script
+#### Install the symlink script

 Run a shell